-- 4. A will: - Ensure health and safety is a standing item on the agenda at every Academy Committee meeting ☐ Receive a health and safety update/report from the headteacher or an appropriate member of staff at each meeting of the Directors ☐ Appoint an Academy Representative who works closely with the headteacher to promote a health and safety culture within the school and to evaluate health and - 5.
-The aim of the school policy and statement of intent is to ensure that all reasonably practicable steps are taken to secure the health, safety and welfare of all persons using these premises and in particular to: - establish and maintain a safe and healthy environment throughout the school. - establish and maintain safe working procedures among the staff and pupils - make arrangements for ensuring safety and avoiding risk to health - ensure the provision of sufficient information, supervision and training. - St. Ethelbert's Catholic Primary School has: - a Health and Safety policy safety arrangements
+4. As part of its overall responsibility for health and safety the Academy Committee will:

-- a Safeguarding policy - A summary of safeguarding procedures which is updated annually and shared with staff at the first INSET day of the school year
+- 5. The aim of the school policy and statement of intent is to ensure that all reasonably practicable steps are taken to secure the health, safety and welfare of all persons using these premises and in particular to: - establish and maintain a safe and healthy environment throughout the school. - establish and maintain safe working procedures among the staff and pupils - make arrangements for ensuring safety and avoiding risk to health - ensure the provision of sufficient information, supervision and training. - St. Ethelbert's Catholic Primary School has: - a Health and Safety policy - a Safeguarding policy

-- An Academy Representative who liaises closely with the headteacher with regard to all health and safety issues - a Safeguarding file containing all key documents relating to the safeguarding and welfare of pupils
+- A summary of safeguarding procedures which is updated annually and shared with staff at the first INSET day of the school year - An Academy Representative who liaises closely with the headteacher with regard to all health and safety issues - a Safeguarding file containing all key documents relating to the safeguarding and welfare of pupils